-Once upon a time I cared what hours were best for posting on Twitter, or what my Google PageRank was, but now I couldn’t really give a shit.
+Once upon a time I cared what hours were best for posting on Twitter, or what my Google PageRank.
+But now I couldn’t really give a shit.

 Since January 2006, the riches of life experience have poured in.
 Business is good.
 It’s been a while since I put those affiliate links out there on my sites.
 AdBlock summarily blocks them anyway.
 I’m beginning to wonder if the promises of sponsorships, groupies, and limo rides to TBEX were all just hearsay?
 There may be an eBook on how to get rich blogging coming to a ClickBank near you soon.